How I went from international hospitality to international interior design

 Global Inspirations Design is not just a name; it’s my story

 At the same time, I felt a strong inner desire to explore the world.
 I would spin my globe and randomly put my finger on the map with my eyes closed and then imagine what life was like in those far away places.
 The atlas soon became one of my favourite books.
 At the age of 12 I told my mom, that I wanted to live (not just visit) in every single country in the world.
 Somewhat amused, she suggested I better get started soon.
 And so I did.

-How Tom Cruise changed my life (it’s not what you think)
+How Tom Cruise changed my life (it’s probably not what you think)

 As a teenager I spent a year in Minnesota, USA as an exchange student.
 After this first outlandish experience there was no stopping me, I was more eager than ever to explore the world and broaden my horizon.
 After completing my A-levels (Matura) in linguistics in Switzerland, I spent a few months in the French speaking Swiss Alps and in Southern France working in hotels and perfecting my (spoken) French.